paruljain/fsx/README.md

 --------
 * PowerShell v3 or higher
 * FSX SP2
-* .Net 4.5
+* .Net 4.5 or higher

 INSTALL
 -------

 1. Copy everything to any folder

-2. If you are running Windows Vista or better from an administratively privileged command prompt run the following command:
+2. If you are running Windows Vista or better from an administratively privileged command prompt run the following command after substituting DOMAIN\USER with your domain name and user ID:

-   netsh http add urlacl url=http://+:8000/ user=DOMAIN\user
+   netsh http add urlacl url=http://+:8000/ user=DOMAIN\USER

    The url should exactly match the url provided to listener.prefixes.add in the script.
 For other operating systems please refer to: